senotrusov/notes/arch-linux-installation.md

 !!! danger

     This operation is **destructive and will erase all data on the drive**.
 It has also been observed that some NVMe drives become unresponsive after formatting and require a system reboot before they operate again (although the new format will be applied afterward).
 It is also reasonable to assume that **some drives may become unusable due to firmware bugs**, as very few users ever change the factory default format.
 You likely do not want to be the first to discover such an issue, so proceed with caution and carefully **consider whether reformatting is worth the risk**.
-It is perfectly fine to stay with the manufacturer’s default format, even if it offers slightly lower performance, in exchange for peace of mind.
+It is perfectly fine to stay with the manufacturer's default format, even if it offers slightly lower performance, in exchange for peace of mind.

 If a 4K format is supported but not active, reformat the drive to the optimal LBA Format ID.